Aman9868/Speech-Recognition-/README.md

 14. Tell us about your current IP address.
 15. Can search anything on google just ask him.
 16. OS Functionalities like -(Change background,shutdown pc,empty recyclebin,volume up& down,internet spedd and many more..)
+17. Tell us a random joke if ask.
+18. Can work as an alarm for you like alarm in mobile phone
+19. Can remind about all your upcoming events.

+# API KEYS
++ OpenWeatherMap API
++ Wolframalpah API
++ News API
++ Google Calender API
++ Ipify API